II. Epidemiology

 - Avoid occupational exposures of airborne toxins

-- Substitution therapy with human alpha-1 antitrypsin
+- Substitution therapy with human Alpha-1 Antitrypsin (Aralastin, Prolastin)

-- Weekly injection of alpha-1-antitrypsin (60 mg/kg) from pooled human plasma
+- Weekly injection of Alpha-1 Antitrypsin (60 mg/kg) from pooled human plasma

 - Indicated in non-smokers, progressive COPD, and serum level <0.8 g/L (<11 umol/L)